+Continuing Education (Non-Credit) Program

-Community Education (Non-Credit) Community Education courses have been established to provide an educational service to the public and are not a part of degree-credit or certificate credit programs.
-Students may register at any time and should follow the procedures for enrolling in an Adult or Continuing Education course.
+Continuing Education courses have been established to provide an educational service to the public and are not a part of college credit or certificate credit programs.
+Students need not apply for admission and may register at any time by following the procedures for enrolling in a Continuing Education course as listed in the General Admission requirements section of this bulletin.

-Transfer Students
+Transfer-In Students

 Students transferring from another accredited institution of higher learning must provide the Admissions Office with official college transcripts covering all previous college work.
-Students transferring with a cumulative grade point average of 2.0 or better will be given credit for all courses passed if applicable at Harper College.
-Students transferring with less than a "C" average will be given credit for courses in which a "C" or better is earned.
-The registrar will specify acceptable courses.
-Students dismissed from another institution for disciplinary reasons must be reviewed by Harper's vice president of student affairs.
+(See the Transfer of Credit to Harper College section of this bulletin for information on transferring in credit.)
+Students dismissed from another institution for disciplinary reasons may be required to be reviewed by the director of admissions.